Resources & Publications

 Spinde, Timo; Rudnitckaia, Lada; Hamborg, Felix; Bela,; Gipp,

-Identification of Biased Terms in News Articles by Comparison of Outlet-specific Word Embeddings Inproceedings
+Identification of Biased Terms in News Articles by Comparison of Outlet-specific Word Embeddings Proceedings Article

 In: Proceedings of the iConference 2021, Beijing, China (Virtual Event), 2021.